 Below is overview in video from psychiatric doctor in Lahore

 As described above key feature of a panic attack is an overwhelming fear that can be related to heart attack, choking or breathlessness, and death.
 As a result patient frequent monitors his bodily symptoms.
 Checking the pulse repeatedly or frequently investigating for blood cholesterol levels are common behaviors.

-Symptoms related to the cardiovascular system are frequent in a panic attack.
+Symptoms related to the cardiovascular system are frequent in a panic disorder.
 These are increased heart rate, chest pain, pain in the left arm.
-Some patients describe the as racing or pounding heart.
+Some patients describe as racing or pounding heart.
 When the patients go to the cardiac evaluation, no abnormality is found related to his cardiac status.

 During a panic attack, the respiratory system is also involved.
 Patients may feel difficulty in breathing, choking of respiration, chest pain or chest compression.
 When they go for medical evaluation, no abnormality appears in the respiratory system.
 The patient puts extra effort to breathe with the fear that his breathing will stop.
 This results in hyperventilation.

 Symptoms of gastrointestinal tract include abdominal pain, bloating (feeling of gas in the abdomen), diarrhea, pain in epigastrium, pain in the right lower abdomen (area for appendicular pain).

 These include tremors of hand and feel, cold extremities, excessive sweating especially on palm and sole.
 A patient may experience fluctuations in blood pressure.
 Most of these panic attack symptoms are temporary and usually disappear after this episode.

 Dizziness and feelings of fainting are commonly anxiety attack symptoms.
 In addition, a patient may experience unsteadiness, loss of control.
 Depersonalization and De-realization can also appear in a panic attack.

 - Genitourinary System